 I shared a couple weeks ago how we got a stuffed Mike Wazowski doll and created mini hats out of Juicy Juice boxes.
 Stocking up on themed items (especially when it's something you need to buy anyway) is a good idea to build on your kid's excitement without spending a ton of extra money.

 During the phase between the theater release and the day you finally get your hands on the DVD, you can keep the enthusiasm going with a pre-order.
-We picked up Monsters University at Walmart the very first day it was out for pre-purchase and it came with some AWESOME goodies.
-Exclusive previews on Vudu, a free theater admission to any Disney film, and a coupon for $1.50 off any two Juicy Juice products.
-We go through those Fruitifuls boxes around here pretty fast, so that’ll come in handy.
+We picked up Monsters University the very first day it was out for pre-purchase and it came with some AWESOME goodies.
+Exclusive previews, a free theater admission to any Disney film, and a coupon for juice.
+We go through those Fruitifuls boxes around here pretty fast, so that'll come in handy.

 You can also stock up on themed items to get your kids excited about new habits at home.
-We’re (slowly) entering potty-training mode, so I picked up a bunch of Pull-Ups with the cute monster characters on them.
-Some Boy’s much more apt to get on board with a new concept if toddler movie time is involved in one way or another.
+We're (slowly) entering potty-training mode, so I like to pick up Pull-Ups with cute characters on them.
+Some Boy's much more apt to get on board with a new concept if toddler movie time is involved in one way or another.